 The nominations for the awards are open from Monday 14 July 2025 and will close on Friday 19 September 2025.

-Find out more about the Humanity Awards and past recipients below, including access to the nomination form.
+Find out more about the Humanity Awards and past recipients below.

 Te Rapa School Teacher, Mike McCurry, nominated Isabelle, describing her natural tendency to help others, embrace responsibility and support community projects.